Vladimir Bobrov

-Vladimir Yakovlevich Bobrov (Владимир Яковлевич Бобров; born 14 August 1953) is a Kazakhstani politician who served as Deputy Chair of the Mazhilis from April 2010 to November 2011, member of the Mazhilis from 2004 to 2012, and member of the Senate of Kazakhstan from 2012 to 2016.
+Vladimir Yakovlevich Bobrov (Владимир Яковлевич Бобров; born 14 August 1953) is a Kazakh politician who served as Deputy Chairman of the Mäjilis from April 2010 to November 2011, member of the Mäjilis from 2004 to 2012, and member of the Senate of Kazakhstan from 2012 to 2016.

 Biography

 Early life and education

 Bobrov was born in the city of Krasnoturyinsk in the Sverdlovsk Oblast of the Russian SFSR.

 In 1975 he graduated from the power engineering faculty of the Kazakh State Technical University in Pavlodar with a degree in electrical engineer.

 In 1985 he defended his academic title of candidate of technical sciences, thesis topic: "Increasing the efficiency of using electrical equipment and power engineering in alumina industries."

 Career

 From 1975 to 1988, Bobrov was an assistant, senior lecturer, and the head of the Department of the Kazakh State Technical University.
 From 1989 to 1992, he was a chief engineer of Installation Department No. 9, Head of the Department of Foreign Economic Relations, Deputy Manager of the Electrosredazmontazh Trust of the Ministry of Energy and Electrification of the USSR in the city of Shevchenko.

 From 1993 to 2004, Bobrov served as the General Director of OJSC Kazenergokabel.

 Since June 2017, he's been the chairman of the Manufacturing Industry Committee of the Presidium of the National Chamber of Entrepreneurs.